Infrared Sauna at CoActive Health

 CoActive Health is pleased to announce that we now have an Infrared Sauna facility in Chalfont St Giles, Buckinghamshire.
-The Sauna is available to both members and non-members.
-For more information please contact us using the form at the bottom of this page.

 How do Infrared Saunas work?

 Infrared saunas can have a powerful benefit on the detoxification of the body.
 Your body eliminates toxins through the liver and digestive system but when those systems become over loaded or aren’t working as they should, the body can need a little extra help.
 This extra help is the infrared sauna.